Basil W. Duke

-Basil Wilson Duke (May 28, 1838 – September 16, 1916) was a lawyer in Kentucky and a Confederate general officer during the American Civil War.
-Afterward he achieved renown as a historian.
-His most noted service in the war was as second-in-command to his brother-in-law John Hunt Morgan.
+Basil Wilson Duke (May 28, 1838 – September 16, 1916) was a Confederate general officer during the American Civil War.
+Afterward, he achieved renown as a historian.
+His most notable role in the war was second-in-command to his brother-in-law John Hunt Morgan.
 Duke later wrote a popular account of what was called Morgan's Raid (1863).
-He took over Morgan's command in 1864 after Morgan was fatally shot by Union soldiers.
+He took over Morgan's command in 1864 after U.S. soldiers killed Morgan.
 At the end of the war, Duke served among Confederate President Jefferson Davis's bodyguards after his flight from Richmond, Virginia, through the Carolinas.

 Duke has had lasting influence as a historian who recounted the Confederate experience.
-As a historian he helped to found the Filson Club Historical Society in Lexington, Kentucky, and started efforts to preserve the Shiloh battlefield.
+As a historian, he helped to found the Filson Club in Louisville, Kentucky, and started efforts to preserve the Shiloh battlefield.
 He wrote numerous books and magazine articles, most notably in the Southern Bivouac.
 At his death, he was one of the last few high-ranking Confederate officers.
 Historian James A. Ramage said of Duke, "No Southerner was more dedicated to the Confederacy than General Basil W. Duke."

 Early life and education

-Basil Wilson Duke was born in Scott County, Kentucky, on May 28, 1838; the only child of career naval officer Nathaniel W. Duke and his wife, the former Mary Pickett Currie.
+Basil Wilson Duke was born in Scott County, Kentucky, on May 28, 1838, the only child of career naval officer Nathaniel W. Duke and his wife, the former Mary Pickett Currie.
 He was 5 ft 10 in, slightly built, with a resonant voice.
 A relative described him as "essentially a man of the 17th century, that century in half armor, torn between chivalry and realism".
 The family, members of the Episcopal Church, had originally been English Catholics.
 They were descended from Richard Duke, a 1634 immigrant from Devonshire who reached Maryland aboard the "Ark."
-Through his mother, Duke was of partial Scottish descent; his maternal grandfather James Currie served several years in the British Navy before settling in the United States.
+Through his mother, Duke was of partial Scottish descent; his maternal grandfather James Currie served several years in the Royal Navy before settling in the United States.

-Both of Duke's parents died during his childhood: Mary, when Basil was eight, and Nathaniel when Basil was 11.
+Both of Duke's parents died during his childhood: Mary when Basil was eight and Nathaniel when Basil was 11.
 Save for an instance in his Reminiscences, he seldom mentioned them.
-He attended Georgetown College (1853–1854) and Centre College (1854–1855), before studying law at Lexington, Kentucky's Transylvania University.
+He attended Georgetown College (1853–1854) and Centre College (1854–1855) before studying law at Lexington, Kentucky's Transylvania University.
 After graduating in 1858, he went to St. Louis, Missouri that year to practice law; his older paternal cousin, also named Basil Duke, was practicing law there.
-Lexington by then had a multitude of competitive lawyers.
+Lexington, by then, had a multitude of competitive lawyers.